rodneyshupe/Cookbook/Recipes/SoupsAndStews/SimpleTurkeyStock.rst

 Directions
 ----------

-1. Using chef’s knife, remove wings from carcass and separate each wing at joints into 3 pieces.
+1. Using chef's knife, remove wings from carcass and separate each wing at joints into 3 pieces.
 Cut through ribs to separate breastbone from backbone, then cut backbone into 3 to 4 pieces.
 Using kitchen shears or heavy knife, remove ribs from both sides of breastbone.
 (You